-d) Transactions in Foreign Currency
+(b) Transactions in Foreign Currency

-The accounting records are in Mexican pesos and in foreign currencies (mainly dollars), which, for purposes of presentation of the financial statements, in the case of currencies other than dollars are translated from the respective currency into dollars, as provided by the Commission, and the dollar equivalence to the Mexican currency is translated at the exchange rate to settle obligations denominated in foreign currency payable in Mexico, determined by the Central Bank.
+The accounting records are in Mexican pesos and in foreign currencies (mainly dollars), which, for purposes of presentation of the financial statements, in the case of currencies other than dollars, are translated from the respective currency to dollars, as provided by the Commission, at the closing rate published by the Central Bank.
 Foreign exchange gains and losses are recognized in profit or loss for the year.

-e) Offsetting of Financial Assets and Financial Liabilities
+(c) Offsetting of Financial Assets and Financial Liabilities

-A financial asset and a financial liability will be offset and the net amount presented in the consolidated statement of financial position when and only when the Financial Group currently has a legally enforceable right to set off such amounts in any circumstance, and intends to either settle them on a net basis, or to realize the financial asset and settle the financial liability simultaneously.
+A financial asset and a financial liability will be offset and the net amount presented in the statement of financial position when and only when the Bank currently has a legally enforceable right to set off such amounts in any circumstance, and intends to either settle them on a net basis, or to realize the financial asset and settle the financial liability simultaneously.

-f) Cash and Cash Equivalents
+(d) Cash and Cash Equivalents